AndreasExner/AgentsHackathon/UseCaseLibrary/Urlaubsassistent/README.md

 <img src="https://github.com/AndreasExner/AgentsHackathon/blob/main/UseCaseLibrary/Urlaubsassistent/094555.png?raw=true" alt="image" width="75%" height="auto">

 Change name and descripton as required.
-This is important because the Agent will use this to identify how this tool can be used and for what:
+This is important because the Agent will use this to identify how this tool can be used and for what.

+Description: "Retrieves the profile of the current user.
+Use this tool to get information like username or UPN"

 <img src="https://github.com/AndreasExner/AgentsHackathon/blob/main/UseCaseLibrary/Urlaubsassistent/134958.png?raw=true" alt="image" width="75%" height="auto">